Joyen

 Building systems that build systems.

-I am a SoC and systems engineer interested in the intersection of computer architecture, design automation, compilers, and hardware generation.
+I am an engineer interested in the intersection of computer architecture, EDA methodologies and hardware compilers

-My work revolves around building tools that synthesize systems, from RTL generators and NoCs to architecture tooling, DSLs, and hardware/software co-design infrastructure.
-I enjoy working across abstraction boundaries, where ideas from hardware-compilers, parallel-concurrent systems, and architecture begin to overlap.
+My work revolves around building tools that synthesize systems, from RTL generators and NoCs to architecture tooling, DSLs, and physical aware hardware/software co-design infrastructure.
+I enjoy working across abstraction boundaries, where ideas from hardware-compilers, PL, algorithms, mathematics and architecture begin to overlap.

 Escher’s Relativity depicts an impossible architectural world where people move through different gravitational planes simultaneously.
 What first appears chaotic slowly reveals an intricate underlying order.